cypress-io/cypress-documentation/content/guides/component-testing/introduction.md

 Issues will often arise during the initial compilation and start of your project.
 Please collect logs and focus on stripping down your `viteConfig` to work around any issues.
-Please log any issues in Github.
+Please log any issues in GitHub.

 **Collecting logs**